Open-EO/openeo-python-client/docs/data_access.rst

 Data discovery
 --------------

-To explore data in a given backend, it is recommended to use a more visual tool like the openEO Hub (http://hub.openeo.org/).
+To explore data in a given back-end, it is recommended to use a more visual tool like the openEO Hub (http://hub.openeo.org/).
 This shows available collections, and metadata in a user-friendly manner.

 Next to that, the client also offers various methods: